joshuaz/kaggle_competitions/Natural Language Processing with Disaster Tweets/readme.md

 ### What am I predicting?
 You are predicting whether a given tweet is about a real disaster or not.
 If so, predict a `1`.
 If not, predict a `0`.

+## Results
+At the time of submissions (Nov 29, 2023), my results placed me at 446 out of 1117